RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 As you can see, starting a WildFly Swarm application is pretty simple.
 There is no need for a 1 GB app server with a million dependencies here.
 We only need to copy the jar file to the server, create a service script (which starts and stops the wildfly) and run the application.
 But before we can start our application, we need to create the service script to be copied to the server.

-:boom: To do so, create a new file named *wildflyapp.service* at location *$WORK_DIR/roles/wildflyapp/files/*.
-Put the following content in the file:
+:boom: To do so, create the file *$WORK_DIR/roles/wildflyapp/files/wildflyapp.service* and put the following content in the file:

 ```
 [Unit]